Lahaina Noon

-Lāhainā Noon is a semi-annual tropical solar phenomenon when the Sun culminates at the zenith at solar noon, passing directly overhead (above the subsolar point).
-The term Lāhainā Noon was coined by the Bishop Museum in Hawai'i.
+Lāhainā Noon, also known as a zero shadow day, is a semi-annual tropical solar phenomenon when the Sun culminates at the zenith at solar noon, passing directly overhead.
+As a result, the sun's rays will fall exactly vertical relative to an object on the ground and cast no observable shadow.
+When this occurs at a given location, the location is Earth's subsolar point.
+A zero shadow day occurs twice a year for locations in the tropics (between the Tropic of Cancer at approximate latitude 23.4° N and the Tropic of Capricorn at approximately 23.4° S) when the Sun's declination becomes equal to the latitude of the location, so that the date varies by location.
+The term "Lāhainā Noon" was initiated by the Bishop Museum in Hawaii.

 Details

 The subsolar point travels through the tropics.
 Hawaii is the only US state in the tropics and thus the only one to experience Lāhainā Noon.
-In 2022, the phenomenon occurred in Honolulu on May 26 and July 16.
+In 2022 and 2023, the phenomenon occurred in Honolulu on May 26 and July 16.
 Hawaii and other locations between the Tropic of Cancer and Tropic of Capricorn receive the sun's direct rays as the apparent path of the sun passes overhead before and after the summer solstice.